• Skip to main content

 Joss Dyckson

-Enjoy Christmas dinner in a more unique way this year with this juicy, nutritious, and delicious bison roast recipe.
+Enjoy Christmas dinner in a more unique way this year with this juicy and delicious, slow cooker bison roast.
+It’s cooked in a crockpot with various vegetables such as cabbage, chickpeas, carrots and potatoes.

 Course Main Course